Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Methodology Design Implementation

-Based on Finding 1, it is observed that setting deterministic affirmative outputs in an LLM increases the likelihood of generating harmful content.
-This observation intuitively motivates us to manipulate the output logits to strategically attack the model.
-Specifically, for an input sequence of length \(n\) (denoted \(x^{1:n}\)), the LLM produces logits for predicting the \((n+1)^{\text{th}}\) token, denoted \(l^{n+1} = \{l^{n+1}_1, l^{n+1}_2, \ldots, l^{n+1}_V\}\), where \(V\) represents the vocabulary size of the LLM.
-Let \(y\) represent the text generated by the LLM (where \(y = M.\text{generate}(x^{1:n})\)), we formulate our attack as the following optimization problem:
+In~\cite{zou2023universal}, the authors indicate that setting deterministic affirmative outputs in an LLM increases the likelihood of generating harmful content.
+This observation intuitively motivates us to manipulate the logits to strategically bypass the safety mechanism of the LLM.
+Specifically, for a harmful input sequence of length \(n\) (denoted \(x^{1:n}\in HC\)), the LLM produces logits for predicting the \((n+1)^{\text{th}}\) token, denoted \(l^{n+1} = \{l^{n+1}_1, l^{n+1}_2, \ldots, l^{n+1}_V\}\), where \(V\) represents the vocabulary size of the LLM.
+Let \(y\) represent the text generated by the LLM (where \(y = M.\text{generate}(x^{1:n})\)), following Definition~\ref{def:jailbreak}, we formulate our attack as the following optimization problem:

-This formulation is equivalent to minimizing the probability of not generating harmful content, expressed as:
+This formulation is equivalent to minimizing the probability of an unsuccessful attack, expressed as: Since LLMs typically refuse to generate harmful responses by starting with designated DTs, their presence in the output serves as an indicator of the failure of the attack.

-Given that the LLM typically refrains from generating harmful responses with limited types of denials, such as ``Sorry, I can't assist with that'' or ``I am unable to complete that request'', if these ``denial tokens'' are present in the generated text \(y\), it indicates the absence of harmful content.
 Thus, we can reform Formula~\ref{equ:2} as:

-From Finding 2, we conclude that setting longer and more specific tokens increases the likelihood of generating harmful content.
-This leads us to manipulate multiple output logits consecutively, as expressed in the following extended form of Formula~\ref{equ:3}:
+Intuitively, setting longer and more specific tokens increases the likelihood of generating harmful content.
+This leads us to further manipulate multiple output logits consecutively, as expressed in the following extended form of Formula~\ref{equ:3}:

-For a manipulation span of \(m\) logits, we manipulate the first \(m\) logits and then allow the LLM to generate subsequent content based on our manipulation.
-The detailed algorithm for this methodology is presented in Section~\ref{subsec:Algorithm}.